-3California, Colorado, Connecticut, Maine, Minnesota, New York, Oregon, Rhode Island, Vermont, Washington state and Washington D.C. have ongoing programs.
+3California, Colorado, Connecticut, Maine, Minnesota, New York, Oregon, Rhode Island, Vermont, Washington state, and Washington D.C. have ongoing programs.
+A new program was passed in Illinois and is scheduled to launch in 2025.

 4Latex and oil-based architectural paint, stains, primers, varnishes, and shellacs, in containers of 5 gallons or less.